ShannaSeigel/digital-brain/zk-public/coworking-resources.md

 author: Shanna
 ---

 A list of resources for working at the same time as others or on your own.
+[My reminder list for keeping focused](tips-for-focusing-on-thinking.md)

 ### Discord Server
 [Join Coworking Live on Discord](https://discord.gg/XXgUtspcnk).
 Features study music and scheduled or impromptu work sessions with others.